 If you are having a hard time in your marriage, it can be challenging to know what to do next.
 While divorce is a possibility, is that the right decision for you?
 The good news is, there are other options to try first, including separation.
 There are different types of separation, so it’s important to know what these types entail before making a decision.
-Today, we are going to cover some of them for you!
+Today, we are going to cover some of the more common choices.

 - Informal child or spousal support if one of you will struggle to make ends meet